 Dr. Alison Garden writes about modern and contemporary literature and culture.

 She is currently a Marie Skłodowska-Curie Fellow at Queen’s University Belfast, where she was previously a Marie Skłodowska-Curie Fellow.
 Her criticism, essays, reviews and interviews have been published in Modernism/modernity, Comparative American Studies, Critique: Studies in Contemporary Fiction, The Irish Times, the Guardian, RTÉ and elsewhere.
 She recently produced a series of short programmes for the BBC exploring four novels of love and danger written during the Northern Ireland conflict.
-Her first book, The Afterlives of Roger Casement, is forthcoming with Liverpool University Press.
+Her first book, The Literary Afterlives of Roger Casement, 1899-2016, was published by Liverpool University Press in June 2020.

 You can follow her on Twitter at @notsecretGarden.